Intensive Behavioral Health Services (IBHS)

 - All goals are child centered and family focused in order to target meaningful improvements

 - Every child serviced regardless of diagnosis has the option to receive a Functional Behavioral Assessment (FBA) as part of the intake process, which will guide the development of the treatment plan.

-- Each IBHS consumer is assigned a lead clinician as prescribed within the most recent Best Practice Psychological Evaluation
+- Each IBHS consumer is assigned a lead clinician as prescribed within the most recent Best Practice Psychological Evaluation and/or Written order

 - MT- A Master’s Level clinician responsible for the provision of individual and family therapy sessions as needed by the child.
-The MT may develop the treatment plan if a BSC is not assigned to the child.
+The MT may develop the treatment plan if a BC is not assigned to the child.

 To learn more about our IBHS services, please contact one of our 19 locations listed below.